Glenmore, Albemarle County, Virginia

-Glenmore is a suburban development and country club Albemarle County, Virginia, just east of Charlottesville.
+Glenmore is a suburban development and country club in Albemarle County, Virginia, United States, just east of Charlottesville.
 It has a golf course, equestrian complex, swimming pool, tennis courts, and a clubhouse.
 The price of homes range from $500,000 to $2.5 million.
 The entire development is 1300 acre in size, broken up into 824 homesites, with 500 acre maintained as common land.